2000 Serbian local elections

 Local elections were held in Serbia (excluding Kosovo) on 24 September 2000, concurrently with the first round of voting in the 2000 Yugoslavian general election and the 2000 Vojvodina provincial election.
 This was the fourth and final local electoral cycle to take place while Serbia was a member of the Federal Republic of Yugoslavia.

 The 2000 Yugoslavian general election was a watershed event in Serbian politics, leading to the 5 October Revolution and resulting in the downfall of Slobodan Milošević's administration.
 The local elections, while less important in their own right, were part of the same general transformative moment.

-This was the final local electoral cycle in Serbia (to date) in which assembly delegates were elected in single-member constituencies; all subsequent cycles have been held under proportional representation.
-In a change from the previous cycle, delegates were elected by first-past-the-post voting rather than in run-off elections between the top two candidates.
+To date, this was the last local electoral cycle in Serbia in which assembly delegates were elected in single-member constituencies; all subsequent cycles have been held under proportional representation.
+In a change from the previous cycle, delegates were elected by first-past-the-post voting rather than in run-off elections.
 The method of election undoubtedly contributed to the lopsided results in some opposition strongholds, including the capital Belgrade.

 The Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS), a broad and ideologically diverse coalition of parties opposed to the Milošević administration, won significant majority victories in Belgrade, Novi Sad, Niš, and other major cities.
 Candidates from the Democratic Party (Demokratska stranka, DS), one of the main parties in the coalition, claimed the mayoralties in several jurisdictions won by the DOS (although not in the City of Belgrade, where a series of representatives from other DOS parties held the mayor's office).

 Results

 Belgrade

 Elections were held at the city level and in all of Belgrade's constituent municipalities.
-The Democratic Opposition of Serbia (DOS) won a landslide victory in the election for the City Assembly of Belgrade and equally strong victories in many of the city's constituent municipalities.
-The alliance won every seat in three municipalities and all seats but one in three others.
+The Democratic Opposition of Serbia (DOS) won a majority in the election for the City Assembly of Belgrade and equally strong victories in many of the city's constituent municipalities.
+The alliance won every seat in three municipal assemblies and all but one seat in three others.

-The only Belgrade municipality that the DOS did not win was Sopot, where the Socialist Party of Serbia–Yugoslav Left won a majority government, helped by the presence of an incumbent mayor who was personally popular in the community.
+The only Belgrade municipality that the DOS did not win was Sopot, where the Socialist Party of Serbia–Yugoslav Left alliance won a majority government under the incumbent mayor.

 Other than Sopot, the only municipality in Belgrade where the DOS did not win the popular vote was Lazarevac.
-It may be noted that the Socialist Party–Yugoslav Left alliance ran a full slate of candidates in this jurisdiction, while the DOS refrained from fielding candidates in three divisions (presumably due to pre-election arrangements with other opposition candidates).
+It may be noted that the Socialist Party–Yugoslav Left alliance ran a full slate of candidates in this municipality, while the DOS refrained from fielding candidates in three divisions (presumably due to pre-election arrangements with other opposition candidates).